dfinity/motoko/doc/md/pipes.md

 ``` motoko file=./examples/Piped.mo#L1-L8
 ```

-Now, the textual order of operations corresponds to our English explanation above: this expression takes the range of numbers `0`..`10`, converts it to a list, filters the list for multiples of three and returns a record containing the result.
+Now, the textual order of operations corresponds to our English explanation above: "this expression takes the range of numbers `0`..`10`, converts it to a list, filters the list for multiples of three and returns a record containing the result".

 The pipe expression `<exp1> |> <exp2>` is just syntactic sugar for the following block binding `<exp1>` to a reserved